-To what degree are our results driven by the choice of priors?
+A central question is to what degree our results are driven by our priors?
+Below we discuss this for \prospector, \cigale, and our empirical model in turn.

 As we can vary the priors in \prospector, we take three different approaches to determine the prior sensitivity.
 The first is a visual inspection of the priors and posteriors, shown in Figure \ref{fig:prior_posterior}.
 We see that the ``volume'' of the posterior is much smaller than the prior, indicating that most of the constraining power came from the data, not the prior.

-To make this more quantitative, we investigate if the volume of the posterior is significantly smaller than that of the prior by evaluating the ratio of the variances of the posterior and prior.
+To make the question of whether we are prior-dominated more quantitative, we investigate if the volume of the posterior is significantly smaller than that of the prior by evaluating the ratio of the variances of the posterior and prior.
 If this ratio is significantly greater than 1, the data dominates the posterior.
 However, this ratio is insensitive to narrow but multi-modal posteriors, which is why we we also compute the Kullback-Leibler (KL) divergence, defined for two distributions $\mathrm{P}$ and $\mathrm{Q}$ as:

 over a domain $\mathcal{X}$.
 The KL divergence can be understood as the number of bits of information encoded in one distribution relative to another, and is also known as the \textit{relative entropy} between two distributions.
 The variance ratios and KL divergences are summarized in Table \ref{tab:prior_shrink_prospector}, and clearly show that the posteriors are dominated by the data, not the prior.
 We must therefore conclude that the model likelihood, not the prior choices, is responsible for the biases in the \prospector~results that can be seen in Figure \ref{fig:PP_plot}.
 With the error model of the SDSS spectra being well-described by the Gaussian form employed by \prospector, the problems must originate in the actual SED model and its inability to reproduce the data (as evidenced in Figure \ref{fig:demonstration}).